declankra/raspberryPiRecordPlayer/README.md

 # raspberryPiRecordPlayer
-tldr: A raspberry pi controlled spotify player connected to your spotify connect device
+**tldr**: a raspberry pi controlled spotify player connected to your spotify connect device

 !!!
 Visit notion page for project details and setup: https://www.notion.so/declankramper/raspberryPiRecordPlayer-bc59312559bd4569a0f717fc6efae722?pvs=4